 Linux is a registered trademark of Linus Torvalds in the United States and other countries.

-Cavium is a leading provider of highly integrated semiconductor products that enable intelligent processing in networking, communications and the digital home.
-Cavium offers a broad portfolio of integrated, software compatible processors ranging in performance from 10 Mbps to over 100 Gbps that enable secure, intelligent functionality in enterprise, data-center, broadband/consumer and access & service provider equipment.
-Cavium’s processors are supported by ecosystem partners that provide operating systems, tool support, reference designs and other services.
-Cavium’s principal offices are in San Jose, California with design team locations in California, Massachusetts, India and China.
+Cavium is a leading provider of highly integrated semiconductor products that enable intelligent processing for networking, communications and the digital home.
+Cavium offers a broad portfolio of integrated, software-compatible processors ranging in performance from 10 Mbps to 100 Gbps that enable secure, intelligent functionality in enterprise, data-center, broadband/consumer and access and service provider equipment.
+Cavium processors are supported by ecosystem partners that provide operating systems, tool support, reference designs and other services.
+Cavium’s principal office is in San Jose, CA with design team locations in California, Massachusetts, India and China.
 For more information, please visit: http://www.cavium.com.